 SSP also has a large group of DC-coupled inputs and outputs, which can be used indiscriminately as audio or CV I/O. This makes it possible to directly control parameters with external CV sources, to use the SSP to control external modules, and even to record incoming modulation and audio into a built-in sample editor for later use.

 Listing the SSP's features and endeavoring to detail all of its possibilities would be a futile effort—suffice to say that the SSP can do mostly anything, from realtime granulation to microtonal quantization, outright noise to huge, fully polyphonic wavetable pads.
-Check out Bert's demo above to see more of what is possible, or come try one out in our showroom to start plumbing the depths on your own!
+Check out Bert's demo above to see more of what is possible!